 There are two types of stoma - a colostomy is formed from the large bowel and an ileostomy is formed from the small bowel.

 A colostomy is a stoma formed by bringing part of your colon (large bowel) out on to the surface of your abdomen.
 The waste from a colostomy is usually more formed than from an ileostomy, as it has had some of the water removed on its way around the bowel.
-The waste passes out of the colostomy and is collected in an external pouch (generally known as a colostomy bag).
+The waste passes out of the colostomy and is collected in an external pouch (known as a colostomy bag).

-Your stoma may either be permanent (if there is no longer enough bowel left to make a continuous pathway from the healthy bowel to the anus) or temporary.
+Your stoma may either be permanent (if there’s no longer enough bowel left to make a continuous pathway from the healthy bowel to the anus) or temporary.
 If you have a temporary stoma, you will usually have another operation to reverse it.
 Your healthcare team will tell you when this is likely to happen.
 Some people have their stomas reversed after a few months, while others have their stomas for several years before they have a reversal.
 It can take a while for your bowel function to return to normal after your stoma is reversed.

 Managing your stoma